saladinjake/fullstack-laravel-react-educational-tech-application/README.md

 ##Senior Full stack react app/Senior Frontend/Backend ## --REACT-WITH-ME (E-LEARNING-ENROLLMENT-APPLICATION)

+## LINKS TO YOUR SOLUTION: place the url links to your solutions, eg user frontend url, admin frontend url, swagger url , backend url endpoint

+##PROBLEM SCENARIO

 - Ali Mohammed Alvin Turuk a client who is a very busy person, has decided that he would